-Father-Of-Five Killed In Shocking Cam Video After Officer Resorts To Use Of Deadly Force
+Father of Five Killed in Shocking Cam Video After Officer Resorts To Use Of Deadly Force

 Pierre died shortly after.

-The Broward County Sheriff, Scott Israel, spoke to the press and said the deadly footage was released to give an honest view of what really happened and avoid distortions on social media.
+The Broward County Sherriff, Scott Israel speaking to the press, said the deadly footage was released to give an honest view of what really happened and avoid distortions on social media.

 “Unarmed assailants take guns away from police officers and there are many police officers in the United States of America who tragically have died at the hands of their own weapons.”

-Pierre’s sister, Guilaine Jean, told the Daily Mail, that the entire family was pained by the loss, adding that the footage was not a true reflection of her 42-year-old brother, who was a hardworking father, that once ran for political office in Haiti.
+Pierre’s sister, Guilaine Jean told the Daily Mail, that the entire family was pained by the loss, adding that the footage was not a true reflection of her 42-year-old brother who was a hardworking father of five, who once ran for political office in Haiti.

 “This is not my brother.
 He was not a violent person.
 He was a good guy.”

-His daughter, Shania, revealed that her father’s actions were caused by a stroke he suffered a few years ago.
+His daughter, Shania revealed that her father’s actions were caused by a stroke; he suffered a few years ago.
 The distraught daughter said her father had frequent mental issues and if the police were aware of it, he would not have been killed.

 The family said that they appreciated the first deputy who responded to his assault with a taser and baton.
 But pointed out that they could not understand why the second officer resorted to deadly force, just seconds after arriving on the scene.